-Digital Native is a UK based IT training provider specialising in the delivery of highly capable software, data and infrastructure apprentices to its local business community in the West Midlands.
+Digital Native is a UK based IT training provider, specialising in the delivery of bespoke tech apprenticeships in data, software, digital marketing, IT disciplines and infrastructure apprentices to its local business community in the West Midlands.

-ELe®’s engineers installed 8 high performance Intel® i3, 8GB desktop computers along with eight ELe® low energy 19” monitors into Digital Native’s new Pearson Examination Suite.
+ELe’s engineers installed 8 high performance Intel® i3 8GB desktop computers, along with 8 ELe® low energy 19”inch monitors into Digital Native’s new Pearson Examination Suite.
 The computers were assembled, installed and up and running within 2 hours.

-With power distributed via the building’s existing CAT5e Ethernet cabling and infrastructure, there was no need for any additional electrical wiring enabling the team to create a clean and streamlined computer suite.
+With power distributed via the building’s existing CAT5e Ethernet cabling and infrastructure, there was no need for any additional electrical wiring, which enabled the team to create a clean and streamlined computer suite.

 An enhanced teaching and learning environment